schorschie/schorschie.github.io/_posts/2020-07-08-We_rate_dogs.md

 But sometimes a dog receives only a top note, and on other times the nominator may be higher than 10, so for example 14/10.

-Therefore I normalized all values to be within (0, 1) and also aded a denominator of 10, wherever it was missing:
+Therefore I normalized all values to be within (0, 1) and also added a denominator of 10, wherever it was missing:

 ![Normalized grades of we rate dogs](/assets/images/dogs/normalized_grades.png){: .half-image }